tmohayai/ParamSim/README.md

   * pdgmother: pdg code of the particle that created the particle under consideration

   * mctrkid: track number of the particle that created the track under study

+  * motherid: id number associated with the mother mc particle

   * mctime: detector response time/time information of the particle with respect to neutrino interaction time (which is 0 nano seconds)